codinggero/class/README.md

 # **Dart Variable an Rule to Create Variable**

-> In Dart, a variable is a named storage location that holds data or values.
+> In Flutter/Dart, a variable is a named storage location that holds data or values.
 Variables are essential for storing and manipulating data in your programs.
-To create a variable in Dart, you follow these basic rules:
+To create a variable in Flutter/Dart, you follow these basic rules:

 1. **Declaration**: To declare a variable, use the `var`, `final`, or `const` keyword, followed by the variable name, an optional type annotation, and an optional initializer (initial value).
 Here are the variable declaration forms: